dstreefkerk/dstreefkerk.github.io/_posts/2025-05-23-fortianalyzer-and-the-case-of-the-missing-logs.md

 3. **DCR Configuration**: Ensure your Data Collection Rule is expecting LOG_LOCAL4:LOG_WARNING.
 There's potential to waste hours troubleshooting if it's configured for a different facility/severity combination.

 ## Wrapping Up
-This solution might feel a bit hacky—and honestly, it is.
-We're essentially working around a vendor compatibility issue that really shouldn't exist.
-But in the real world of enterprise security, these kinds of workarounds are often necessary to get disparate systems talking to each other.
+While this is essentially a bit of a hack/workaround, we're addressing a vendor compatibility issue that really shouldn't exist.
+In the real world of enterprise security, these kinds of workarounds are often necessary to get disparate systems talking to each other.

-The upside is that we've turned a compatibility headache into an opportunity to implement intelligent filtering, reducing both ingestion costs and analyst noise.
-Sometimes the best solutions come from making the best of a less-than-ideal situation.

 If you're facing similar FortiAnalyzer integration challenges, hopefully this saves you some of the trial and error I went through.